- Signs & Symptoms

-Although the cause of eczema isn’t completely understood, up to 10 percent of babies and toddlers have it.
-If you have a family history of eczema, asthma or hay fever, your baby may be more likely to develop it.
-Eczema in adults may not look the same in a child, which is why identifying symptoms and triggers is important to protect your baby’s skin.
-Triggers of eczema in babies may include
+Although the cause of eczema isn't completely understood, up to 10% of babies and toddlers have it.
+If you have a family history of eczema, asthma, or hay fever, your baby may be more likely to develop it.
+Eczema in adults may not look the same in a child, which is why identifying symptoms and triggers is important to protect your baby's skin.
+Triggers of eczema in babies may include the following:

 - Extremes in temperature and humidity may trigger an eczema flare-up.

 - Environmental triggers include very hot or very cold temperatures, high or low humidity, cigarette smoke, and pollution.

 - Keep your baby's bedroom temperature between 68 F and 72 F and maintain even humidity in your home.

 - Use a humidifier if the air in your home is dry.

 - It's relatively rare in infants, but one in 10 children with eczema experience symptoms caused by food allergies.
 In general, children under 5 years of age with severe eczema also may have a food allergy, most commonly triggered by milk, eggs, nuts, seeds, or wheat.
 Some children with eczema develop severe allergic reactions to foods and many develop asthma and hay fever symptoms as they get older.

 Abnormal or sensitive skin

 - Skin is a barrier that protects you against bacteria, irritants, and allergens.

 - Children with an abnormal skin barrier lose moisture from the skin and are more sensitive to external irritants and/or allergic substances and bacteria in the environment.